Bryan Nelson

-Bryan Nelson (born September 14, 1958) was a Republican member of the Florida House of Representatives, representing the 31st District, which includes the cities of Apopka, Eustis, Mount Dora, Tavares, and Umatilla in northern Lake County and northern Orange County, since 2012.
+Bryan Nelson (born September 14, 1958) is a Florida-based politician, serving as Mayor of Apopka since 2018.
+A Republican, he was a member of the Florida House of Representatives, representing the 31st District, which includes the cities of Apopka, Eustis, Mount Dora, Tavares, and Umatilla in northern Lake County and northern Orange County, since 2012.
 He served on the Orange County Commission for District 2 from 2014 until March 2018 when he won election for mayor of Apopka after support for the previous mayor deteriorated.

 History

 Nelson was born in Orlando and attended the University of Florida, where he graduated with a degree in ornamental horticulture in 1979.
 After graduation, he returned to Central Florida, where he worked in his family's business, Nelson's Florida Roses.
 Nelson then started Nelson Insurance Services in 1995 as a means of providing his family's business with insurance, and it expanded from there.
 In 2002, he was appointed to the Orange County Planning and Zoning Commission, and served as its chairman in 2006.